How to Prevent Malnutrition in Older Adults

 There are many resources for you or your loved one if they’re struggling with malnutrition or food insecurity.

-• Food pantries for free food or grocery items for people of all ages.
+• Food pantries offer free food or grocery items for people of all ages.

 • Enroll in all eligible household benefits, such as Medicaid, utilities/transportation assistance, and SNAP benefits (formerly called food stamps).

-• Patient assistance programs for support with medications so a senior does not have to choose between food and medications.
+• Patient assistance programs that provide medication support can help older adults avoid having to choose between food and medications.

-• Grocery and meal delivery services can be ordered online or by phone by many grocery stores.
+• Grocery and meal delivery services can be ordered online or by phone through many grocery stores.

-• Regional elder care agencies in Massachusetts, known as Aging Service Access Providers (ASAPs), can help you coordinate care and understand which services your loved one may be eligible for.
+• Regional elder care agencies in Massachusetts, known as Aging Service Access Providers, can help you coordinate care and understand which services you or your loved one are eligible for.

 Outpatient medical nutrition therapy at Hebrew Rehabilitation Center